-Apetit Group’s most significant climate impacts, which are related to its own activities, arise from the production of the energy it uses.
+Apetit Group’s most significant climate impacts related to its own operations arise from the production of the energy it uses.
 Energy is used especially in production, product processing and freezing.
-The most significant indirect impacts arise from cultivation.
-The most essential ways in which Apetit can influence the Group’s carbon footprint are the use of renewable energy solutions and the improvement of energy efficiency.
+The most significant indirect impacts arise from the raw materials acquired.
+As the majority of raw materials used by Apetit are plant-based, the most significant emissions in the Group’s value chain come from cultivation.

 Put together, Apetit’s direct (Scope 1) emissions, or so-called stack discharges, and indirect emissions from the generation of purchased energy (Scope 2) account only for around 3 per cent of the Group’s total emissions.
 A significant proportion, around 97 per cent, of Apetit’s emissions is generated in different parts of the value chain (Scope 3).